MrSchneepflug/express-hawk/README.md

 });
 ```

-The middleware uses the blacklist `user-agent.blacklist`.
+The middleware uses the blacklist `user-agent.botlist`.
 On each request it checks if the user-agent-header matches with an entry of this list.
 It sets `req.isBot` accordingly.

 ## Tests